Bodyweight management

 • Peeled carrots (about 200 g) for the drive to work

-• At lunchtime I eat two or three pieces of rye bread with e.g. cold cuts, salmon, mackerel, hummus, liver pate (chicken or alm.) or rice dish consisting of 250 grams of minced chicken, 100 grams of peas, one can of pineapple in pieces and a shot of coconut milk.
+• At lunchtime : rice dish consisting of 250 grams of minced chicken, 100 grams of peas, curry, salt, one can of pineapple in pieces and a shot of coconut milk.
 Made in Rice cooker from Sistema.

 • Fruit or the rest of the rice dish from dinner relieves hunger until dinner.